 Even if you are beginners, I believe, going through this tutorial will lay the stone for mastering your Python skills.
 You can also bookmark this tutorial, so you can easily go through any of the syntaxes.

 What is a List?

-In Python programming, the list is the data structure which stores a set of elements.
-This means you can save the multiple elements in a single list.
+In Python programming, the list is the data structure that stores a set of elements.
+This means you can save multiple elements in a single list.